-Insert your loader into the feedneck and make sure it is secure.
-Due to the high rates of fire that the Epiphany can achieve, we recommend the use of a modern high-performance loader.
-Be sure the loader fits securely and is twist-fit in place with a clockwise motion (see the Hopper section.)
+Install the supplied elbow onto the SP-8's feedneck and mount your loader in the elbow.
+Due to the high rates of fire that the SP-8 can achieve, we recommend the use of a modern high-performance loader (see the Hopper section.)